Sylvain-SF/Pewlett-Hackard-Analysis/README.md

 - We determined from the database whose employees born between 1952 and 1955 and about to reach retirement age.<br>
 ![](Data/retirement_titles.PNG)

-- We learned that some employees change title during their time in the company, then we filtered the previous table to get their latest job title.<br
+- We learned that there were duplicate employees who switch title during their time in the company, then we filtered the previous table to get their latest job title.<br>
 ![](Data/unique_title.PNG)

 - We established the number of employees about to retire per department based on their latest job title.<br>